ESm1th/messenger/README.md

 ```

 #### How it works
-All interaction between client and server bases on requesr and response format.
+All interaction between client and server bases on request and response format.
 Every proper request must contain action field. `Raw` request represented as json string.
 ##### Authentication request example:
 ```python